 - How to get rid of lice with household items

-If you’re wondering how to treat lice with household items, butter, mayonnaise or olive oil is sometimes used to smother head lice, however, it is debatable how well these methods work to kill head lice.
+If you’re wondering how to treat lice with household items, butter, mayonnaise, or olive oil can sometimes be used to smother head lice.
+However, how well these methods kill head lice is debatable.

 Does peroxide kill lice?
-Unfortunately not, so you can put that bottle back in the medicine cabinet!
+Unfortunately not, you can put that bottle back in the medicine cabinet!

 - How to get rid of lice with vinegar

 Does vinegar kill lice?
-It is believed that vinegar may help to dissolve the cement or gluey like substance which adheres the eggs to the hair shaft.
+It is believed that vinegar may help dissolve the cement or gluey-like substance that adheres the eggs to the hair shaft.

 A solution of 1 cup of vinegar to 1 cup of water is used to apply to the hair.
 The solution is then left for a few minutes before rinsing.
 This may help the eggs to detach from the hair shaft.
-This method will not kill any lice or eggs,b however it may soften the gluey substance on the eggs to make them easier to remove from the hair when using the combing method as described in step 2.
+This method will not kill any lice or eggs.
+However, it may soften the gluey substance on the eggs to make them easier to remove from the hair when using the combing method described in step 2.

-This method should be repeated every day until the infestation has gone and no live lice or eggs are found in the hair.
+This method should be repeated daily until the infestation has gone and no live lice or eggs are found in the hair.

 - How to get rid of head lice with salt

-There is little evidence to suggest that salt is the best head lice treatment.
-One of the most common headlice facts is that Head lice can survive in water for up to half an hour and seem to cling on tight to the hair shaft when submerged in water.
-If you’re looking for an effective way to get rid of lice in hair this might not be the best method and you might want to try something else!
+Little evidence suggests that salt is the best head lice treatment.
+One of the most common facts is that head lice can survive in water for up to half an hour and seem to cling tight to the hair shaft when submerged.
+If you’re looking for an effective way to eliminate lice in your hair, this might not be the best method, and you might want to try something else!

-If you want to give it a try for head lice removal, make a saturated salt solution using one pound of Epsom salts in a basin of water, and stir until dissolved, saturate your hair with the solution massaging in well.
+If you want to try it for head lice removal, make a saturated salt solution using one pound of Epsom salts in a water basin and stir until dissolved.
+Saturate your hair with the solution as well.
 Leave for approximately 2 minutes, then rinse all the solution out well.
 Comb out the eggs and lice as directed above in step

-If you are struggling getting rid of lice infestation please seek medical advice or go to a treatment center or seek help from your pharmacy service.
-You can read more about head lice here at the British Association of Dermatology.
+If you are struggling to get rid of a lice infestation, please seek medical advice, a treatment center, or help from your pharmacy service.
+You can read more about head lice at the British Association of Dermatology.

-Do you have any tips headlice treatments or do you have any head lice home remedies?
-Which is your best lice treatment?
-Now you’ve read “does hair dye kill lice” we’d love to hear your thoughts, drop us a line in the comments!
+Do you have any tips on headlice treatments?
+Now you’ve read this, we’d love to hear your thoughts.
+Drop us a line in the comments!